 You are here

-NDI’s programs in Romania are funded by the National Endowment for Democracy and the Ministry of Foreign Affairs of the Kingdom of the Netherlands.
+NDI's programs in Romania have been supported by the National Endowment for Democracy and the Royal Netherlands Ministry of Foreign Affairs.

 WHAT IS GOING ON